GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 \* All properties are optional except for `owner` and `name`.
 The `biddingLogicUrl` and `ads` properties are optional, but required to participate in an auction.
-There may be use cases for creating a interest group without these properties: for example, an interest group owner might want to add a browser to an interest group for a campaign that isn't running yet, or for some other future use, or they may temporarily have run out of advertising budget.
+There may be use cases for creating an interest group without these properties: for example, an interest group owner might want to add a browser to an interest group for a campaign that isn't running yet, or for some other future use, or they may temporarily have run out of advertising budget.